R

 Using Drona Composer to run R jobs

-Drona Composer provides a 100% graphical interface to create and submit R jobs without the need to write a Slurm script or even be aware of Slurm syntax.
-It guides you in providing the relevant information to generate and submit your R job.
+Drona Workflow Engine, developed by HPRC, provides a 100% graphical interface to generate and submit R jobs without the need to write a Slurm script yourself or even be aware of Slurm syntax and R internals.
+The Drona app is available on all HPRC Portals under the Jobs tab (Screenshot) .

 Usage on the Compute Nodes